katyukha/odoo-rpc-client/README.md

 OpenERP proxy
 =============

-This project aims to ease access to openerp data via shell and used mostly for debug purposes.
+This project aims to ease access to OpenERP/Odoo data via shell and used mostly for debug purposes.
-This project provides interface similar to OpenERP internal code to perform operations on OpenERP object hiding XML-RPC behind
+This project provides interface similar to OpenERP/Odoo internal code to perform operations on OpenERP/Odoo objects hiding XML-RPC behind

 ## Overview